AKimmerle/Python/Number_Guesser/readme.md

-Sure, here is your code summary formatted in the style you requested:

----

 # Guess The Number Game

 This project features a simple number guessing game implemented in Python.
 The `Guess The Number` game allows users to guess a randomly generated number between 1 and 100, providing feedback and tracking the number of attempts.